 - There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
-Immunisation rates were relatively high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - Appointments were available outside of school hours and the premises were suitable for children and babies. - The practice was able to provide contraceptive advice and provide contraception including contraceptive implants and coils.
-One GP took the lead for sexual health both within the practice and within the CCG. - We saw good examples of joint working with midwives and health visitors.
+Immunisation rates were relatively high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - Appointments were available outside of school hours and the premises were suitable for children and babies. - The practice was able to provide contraceptive advice and provide contraception

+We saw good examples of joint working with midwives and health visitors.